-Now this story goes far beyond the acute consternation that would be cause by the unscheduled appearance of a crocodilian commando in a fast food kitchen.
+Now this story goes far beyond the acute consternation that would be caused by the unscheduled appearance of a crocodilian commando in a fast food kitchen.
 The level of skill and logistics behind this mission is astounding.
 It is a shame that Patton and Rommel are not around to work together to analyze these tactics.
 It would make for quite the conversation.
 Allow me to attempt to break this down.

 First, there is at present no way to know if he was wronged by the restaurant and plotted revenge or if he found the alligator and then carried out a preemptive strike.
 Either choice could mean a difference in the question of just how or why he came into possession of the gator.
 We have to ponder this ourselves.
 Did he seek out the gator or just happen upon it?
 As I mentioned before, they aren't rare in Florida but you don't just adopt one from a gator rescue in Loxahatchee.

 Second, alligators aren't as mean or aggressive as you might think.
 They typically leave you alone if you leave them alone.
 But grabbing one up and tossing it in the car for a spin around town isn't exactly leaving it alone, now is it?
 But Florida Man is a gator whisperer from way back and he was able to subdue the gator and convince him to go along with his plot.